EmilStenstrom/django-components/README.md

 If you want to define your own `View` class, you need to:
 1. Set the class as `Component.View`
-2. Subclass from `ComponentView`, so the View instance has access to the component class.
+2. Subclass from `ComponentView`, so the View instance has access to the component instance.

 In the example below, we added extra logic into `View.setup()`.